ZoroarkZark/foodseek/README.md

 It sets the session of the user to null and destroys the session which logs them out

-**MEMSTORE**
+---
+## MyStore : Express-Session Store class for our SQL server
+MyStore extends all the functionality of a Express-Session.Store class but is tooled for our database only.
+This was needed because Express-Session will automatically store to memory instead of a database which is not meant for production

+**Constructor(connection)** : to create a MyStore instance pass it a database connection

-**get(sid, callback = noop)**
+**get(sid, callback)**
 Takes a session id and a callback function, returns the users session data, or error if it couldnt find one

+`callback(error, results)` : results are returned in the callback

-**set(sid, session, callback = noop)**
+**set(sid, session, callback)**
-Takes a session id , session , and a callback function , sets the session into the database, callback is to handle redirection in app.js (and errors)
+Takes a session id , session , and a callback function , sets the session into the database

+`callback(error)` : callback is there to handle errors

 **touch(sid, session, callback)**
-Takes a session id , session , and a callback function, updates the session expire time, callback is to handle redirection in app.js (and errors)
+Takes a session id , session , and a callback function, updates the session expire time

+`callback(error)` : errors or null basically

 **destroy(sid, callback)**
-Takes a session and a callback function, destroys the session by deleting it from the database, callback is to handle redirection in app.js (and errors)
+Takes a session and a callback function, destroys the session by deleting it from the database

-**clearExpired(callback)**
+`callback(err)` : errors or null

+**clearExpired()**
-Takes only a callback function, removes expired sessions from the database, callback is to handle redirection in app.js (and errors)
+Cleares expired sessions using the interval `expireInterval` which is set in the constructor.

 **setExpirationInterval(interval)**
 Takes an interval(time), sets the expire time of the session to interval

-**sqlhandler**
+---

+## DBHandler : Handles the user_data SQL table
+DBHandler is responsible for creating and selecting users from the database.
+I think this will also be how we do food cards in the future

+**Constructor(options)** : The Options args represent the column names for the data we are manipulating in SQL and the connection pool used

 **insertUser(email, password, callback)**
 Takes user email, password , and a callback function.
-It inserts a new user into the database , callback is to handle redirection in app.js (and errors)
+It inserts a new user into the database

+`callback(err)` : error or null

 **getUser(email, callback)**
-Takes the user email and a callback function , returns the password if it finds the user , if no user found returns null
+Takes the user email and a callback function , returns the password if it finds the user , if no user found returns null to the callback

-**errRespond(err)**

-The `errRespond` method takes in a single parameter `err`.
-This `err` is generated during the response cylce in any app.METHOD, or in the database calls.
-It returns a list as output with the following fields : `[0:status code for error, 1: json msg for error, 2:fatal]` `[0]` : what status code the response will get based on that error `[1]` : JSON object returned in the response
-`[2]` : Fatal is 1 if the program should halt, and 0 if we can continue after the error

-This function gets it's intended job done, but I would like to rethink the strategy and see if it can be cleaned up some more.
-Currently you have to save the results of this function in a variable, and then set the response inside the METHOD body to items of that variable.
-In an ideal situation we could just call this function and the response would automatically get filled out instead.

-**terminate(err)**

-This function makes sure to close the DB pool before throwing what ever error we pass as `err` and halting the program.
-Typically this will be called if `errRespond(err)[2] == 1`

-**User Auth**

-User Auth is sort of working!

-Currently we have a means to store session data from a user on the SQL database and return that information to a user.
-There are a ton of bugs so far but that's  the game.

-Most of the 10/10 was spent creating the memstore.js MyStore class.
-The reasoning for its creation is that the package "express-session" which lets us track user information for a session requires a memory store class.
-The provided one only works on memory and "is not meant for production".
-Creating the class was an absolute hassle but now we have something.

-**MyStore**

-The class `MyStore` extends the express-session class `Store` in order to incorperate a lot of the basic functionality.

-Three  methods are required to implement this class, `get(sid, cb)`, `set(sid, session, cb)`, `destroy(sid, cb)`.
-The getter takes a session id and returns a session object if found (this object contains that users cookies for the session), set places session date in the database given a session id, and destroy removes a session from the database given a session id.
-The last argument `cb` is a callback function that is returned at the end of each function call.
-There is more specific information in the memstore.js file.

-There are also some othe features I implemented in here. `touch(sid, cb)` "touches" a session aka gives it a new expiration time.
-I also implemented a means to remove expired sessions.
+`callback(err, pass)` : if there is an error callback will be given it, if the password is found it will be in the pass arg

 ---

+## ServerInterface: Handles making requests to the backend
+The ServerInterface will be the connection between the front and backend.
+To use the ServerInterface add `const ServerInterface = require('./serverhandler.js')` *you will need to change the path for what ever file you are in relative to the server folder*

+Then instantiate an object with `const SI = new ServerInterface(base)`

+**Constructor(base)** : base is the base connection information for the requests.
+Mandatory fields are host and port

+**createAccount(credentials, callback)**

+`credentials` : JSON object containing fields (`email`, `pass`)

+`callback(body_data)` : callback handles the body data recieved from the request (this is where you will get the servers response essentially)

+`body_data`: is the JSON response of our server.
+For this particular request it contains one field.
+- `body_data.issue` = 0:no issues on creation, 1:acc already exists, 2:bad error contact support

+**loginUser(credentials, callback)**

+`credentials` : JSON object containing fields (`email`, `pass`)

+`callback(body_data)`: handle the body data recieved from the request

+`body_data`: JSON object recieved from the response
+- `body_data.issue`: 0:none, 1:no email (no acc), 2:bad pass, 3:contact supprt
+- `body_data.user` : the user of the account
+- `body_data.pass` : the pass for the account (this is not needed and only for debugging)
+- `body_data.vend` : vendor status (not implemented but you will still get a value here)

+**logoutUser(callback)**

+`callback(body_data)` : handle the body data from the response

+`body_data` : JSON object from response
+- `body_data.issue`: 0:none, 1:something bad happened trying to logout

+---
-## Data Base
+# Data Base

 Currently the database is being run on a MySQL server on my (Cal) computer.

-We are connecting to it via a Node package called mySql.
-Using this node package we create a database connection pool called `db_pool` in order to avoid exess code required to handle individual connections.

-The database is live and currently accepting information from the server connections.
+**Current Tables That Matter**

+## user_data

+**cols**
+- userid: auto-incrementing, unique key for users
+- user_email: the email as input by the user
+- password: password as input by the user

+## session_data

+**cols**
+- session_id: the session id for the session
+- session_obj: the stringified object for the session
+- expires: time as an int (in seconds) until this expires
+- vendor : idk if this should be here but vendor status